jhoblitt/puppet-pureftpd/README.md

 `boolean` or `integer` values as `pure-ftpd` itself is not consistent in how it handles these values.

-For example, if you wanted to create the configuration option example below in the file `/etc/pure-ftpd/pure-ftpd.conf`,
+For example, if you wanted to create the configuration option example below in the file `/etc/pure-ftpd/pure-ftpd.conf`:

     ChrootEveryone yes

-You would declare it like this to the puppet module:
+You would declare it like this to the `pureftpd` module:

     class { 'pureftpd':
       config => {